 If you’ve been invited to a sip and see party, the new parents probably have very few expectations, other than the opportunity to show off their new family member.

 Dress in nice but casual clothes so you don't get spit up on your brand new silk blouse!

 This is a wonderful opportunity to bring a gift.
 Because you know the sex and name of the baby, you can also have it personalized.
 Great gifts to bring to a sip and see include:

 - A bib, rattle, and teething ring with the baby’s initials

 - A monogrammed tummy time blanket

-- A gift card to a restaurant and an offer to babysit so the new parents can enjoy their date night
+- A gift card to a restaurant and an offer to babysit, so the new parents can enjoy a date night